 Thank you for taking the time to read this e-book.
 If you are like most people you are probably a bit apprehensive about the fiancé visa process.
 You have probably spoken to some friends and done some research online about the fiancé visa process.
 I trust that this e-book will help you understand how the fiancé visa process really works.

 There are some twists and turns in the road when you apply for a fiancé visa.
-However, if you handle these correctly and you are otherwise qualified then you should have your fiancé here within 6-9 months.
+Nearly every case I have handled over the past 25 years has had a problem issue or area that needed to be resolved either prior to or during the fiance visa case.
+If you handle potential problems correctly, prior to filing your fiance visa case, and you are otherwise qualified then you should have your fiancé here within 7-9 months.

-This e-book covers the nuts and bolts of the fiancé visa process.
-This included the requirements for a fiancé visa, the exact timeline for a fiancé visa, the documents you will need and the questions your fiancé will be asked at the interview.
+This e-book will give you a general overview of the fiance visa process.
+This includes: the requirements for a fiancé visa, the exact timeline for a fiancé visa, the documents you will need and the questions your fiancé will be asked at the interview.
 It also covers other issues which will help you more fully understand the fiancé visa process.

 Once your fiancé arrives in the United States you will have 90 days to marry her.
 If this is not done for some reason you need to consult with an immigration attorney immediately